menu

 Because of many things, Thetford is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Thetford really has some of the features that families look for when choosing a good community to raise children.
 Is Thetford perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Thetford is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Thetford doesn't have a public transportation system that people use for their commute.

 Demographics

 The people who call Thetford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Thetford residents report their race to be White, followed by Asian.
-Important ancestries of people in Thetford include English, Irish, French, French Canadian, and German.
+Important ancestries of people in Thetford include English, Irish, German, French, and Swedish.

 The most common language spoken in Thetford is English.
 Other important languages spoken here include Russian and Greek.